 Al Bazar Milan

 During my last trip to Europe, I paid a visit to one of Milan’s most renowned haberdasheries: Al Bazar.
 Its popularity has certainly increased tremendously due to the coverage of part-owner Lino Ieluzzi by the Sartorialist, and so it has become somewhat of a destination for clothes aficionados from all over the world.
-Since Al Bazardoes not have an online shop, I wanted to introduce you to the staff and their style.
+Unlike Fort Belvedere, Al Bazar does not have an online shop, I wanted to introduce you to the staff and their style.

 On the way to the store, I met a man in a green Ulster overcoat, and although he did not purchase it at Al Bazar, it was stylistically similar to the store’s aesthetic.

 Upon arrival, I was warmly welcomed by store manger Gianpaolo Alliata.
 He showed me around, explained the history of the store and answered all my questions.
-Of course, I also met Lino, but I will profile him in a separate article shortly.
+Of course, I also met Lino, but I will profiled him herea separate article shortly.